opentext/storyteller/docs/stl/driver.md

 In such case it is not necessary to rasterize the document and it is enough to just collect and generate *Layout Info*.

-The resulting XML does not contain the `stl:resources` sub-tree, it just contains the `stl:doc` sub-tree with layout information.
+The resulting XML does not contain the `stl:fixtures` sub-tree, it just contains the `stl:document` sub-tree with layout information.

 Here is a full example of the *Page Layout XML* with no embedded
 resources: